 How does the Theory of Constraints work with Lean and Six Sigma?

+How does the Theory of Constraints (TOC) work with Lean and Six Sigma?
 I was recently called by a good friend who told me that he had transitioned into the operational side of his organization as a plant manager.
 He found out that I was on a Lean and Six Sigma Implementation Project with a financial organization in his area.
 We had a long dinner together where I learned that his latest mandate was to transform his plant as the benchmark for all other production facilities to emulate.

 This company, like many other companies, uses a KPI (Key Performance Indicator) that only shows them what their cumulative efforts of the day produced.
-In this case it was “Yield”: what they initially put into the system and what was produced out of the end.
+In this case, it was “Yield”: what they initially put into the system and what was produced out of the end.
 This metric does not give you a systemic view of why you do not perform as expected.

 This data showed us where the constraint was in each line.
-The constraint is defined as the “the slowest process in the system.”
+The constraint is defined as “the slowest process in the system.”
 A majority of companies don’t really understand the concept of constraints.
 These companies target their Lean and Six Sigma improvements on the most recent “pain.”
 If the output of the improvement is to increase speed and you are focused on anything other than the constraint, your net gain in speed will be zero.
 We can never go faster than the constraint.

 We discovered that in some lines, the constraint was equal to or better than that line’s demand.
 These lines were performing well.
 We found two lines where there was a steady constraint (the constraint did not move) and both lines were only performing around 70% of their demand.
 On both of these lines, there were multiple Lean and Six Sigma Projects completed but none of the projects were focused on the constraints.
 The TAKT time of the two lines was set to demand.
 This resulted in a bottleneck at the constraint in those two lines where inventory accumulated.